 How Much to Rent an RV for 4 Days?

 Pricing an RV rental can be tricky.
 There are several factors that determine the cost, such as:

 - The duration of your rental.
 Most companies have a minimum rental period of two to three days.
 Some will offer you a discount when you rent for a longer period.

-- The type and age of the RV.
-Not all RVs are created equal.
+- Not all RVs are created equal.
 In general, the larger and newer the RV, the more it’s going to cost.
 If you want an RV with all the bells and whistles, expect to shell out the big bucks.